 On October 28, 2020, the Securities and Exchange Commission ("SEC" or "Commission") adopted Rule 18f-4 (the "Rule") under the Investment Company Act of 1940 (the "Investment Company Act"), to regulate the use of derivatives and other transactions involving leverage by registered open-end funds (including mutual funds and exchange-traded funds ("ETFs"), but excluding money market funds), registered closed-end funds ("Closed-End Funds") and business development companies ("BDCs") (together, "funds").
-The Rule, including its recordkeeping provisions, as well as related reporting rule and form changes (the "Reporting Rules") and conforming amendments to Investment Company Act Rule 6c-11 (exchange-traded funds) and Rule 22e-4 (liquidity risk management programs), will become effective February 19, 2021.
+In conjunction with the Rule, the SEC also adopted new reporting requirements ("Reporting Rules"), amendments to Investment Company Act Rule 6c-11 related to exchange-traded funds and amendments to Investment Company Act Rule 22e-4, relating to liquidity risk management.
+The Rule and additional changes became effective February 19, 2021.
 Funds will have until August 19, 2022 to come into compliance with Rule 18f-4, the Reporting Rules and the changes resulting from amendments to Rules 6c-11 and 22e-4.